Colonization of Mars: Colonialism

-Dangers to pregnancy
+Dangers during pregnancy

 One possible ethical challenge that space travelers might face is that of pregnancy during the trip.
-According to NASA's policies, it is forbidden for members of the crew to engage in sex in space.
-NASA wants its crew members to treat each other like coworkers would in a professional environment.
-A pregnant member on a spacecraft is dangerous to all those aboard.
+According to NASA's policies, it is forbidden for members of the crew to engage in sex in space, based on the rationale that crew members should treat each other like coworkers would in a professional environment.
+A pregnant member on a spacecraft would present additional hazards to herself and all others aboard.
 The pregnant woman and child would need additional nutrition from the rations aboard, as well as special treatment and care.
 The pregnancy would impinge on the pregnant crew member's duties and abilities.
 It is still not fully known how the environment in a spacecraft would affect the development of a child aboard.
 It is known however that a fetus would be more susceptible to solar radiation in space, which would likely have a negative effect on its cells and genetics.
-During a long trip to Mars, it is likely that members of craft may engage in sex due to their stressful and isolated environment.
+During a long trip to Mars, it is likely that members of a craft may engage in sex due to their stressful and isolated environment.